munificent/craftinginterpreters/book/representing-code.md

 ### The Visitor pattern

-The **Visitor pattern** is the most widely misunderstood pattern in all of Design Patterns, which is really saying something when you look at the software architecture excesses of the past couple of decades.
+The **Visitor pattern** is the most widely misunderstood pattern in all of *Design Patterns*, which is really saying something when you look at the software architecture excesses of the past couple of decades.

 The trouble starts with terminology.
-The pattern isn't about "visiting" and the "accept" method in it doesn't conjure up any helpful imagery either.
+The pattern isn't about "visiting", and the "accept" method in it doesn't conjure up any helpful imagery either.
 Many think the pattern has to do with traversing trees, which isn't the case at all.
 We *are* going to use it on a set of classes that are tree-like, but that's a